davekinkead/STAT1201/README.md

 Now like everything in philosophy, nothing is quite this clear cut.
 Some [moral philosophers][tannsjo] think you can derive an _ought_ from an _is_.
 Some [philosophers of science][feyerabend] would deny the description above is what 'science' really is.
 But as a beachhead into the murky world of value in science, this dichotomy will serve us well for now.

-If the fact - value distinction is still a little fuzzy, consider this.
+Another way to look at the fact-value distinction is in argument form.
 Most scientists and health professionals would most likely find the following argument unproblematic:

 - Smoking increases the likelihood of acquiring lung cancer (and a range of other diseases).
 - Therefore, you ought not smoke.